 If you are interested in researching an army child in your family tree, it's best to consult a specialist genealogical publication or magazine, such as the Imperial War Museum's book Tracing Your Family History: Army (2006), for advice on how to proceed.
 Otherwise, the following basic tips may set you on your way if your army child, or children, were 'on the strength', or 'children of the regiment'.

-- If the child was born in Britain, you should be able to track down details of his or her birth certificate in the same way as you would those for a child of civilian parentage (although it is still a work in progress, you can consult http://freebmd.rootsweb.com, which contains birth, marriage and death indexes for England and Wales, for free).
+• If the child was born in Britain, you should be able to track down details of his or her birth certificate in the same way as you would those for a child of civilian parentage (FreeBMD, which contains birth, marriage and death indexes for England and Wales, can be searched for free).

-- If you are researching a child who attended the Royal Hibernian Military School, Dublin, between 1765 and 1924, or the Royal Military Asylum, Chelsea, between 1803 and 1892, you may strike lucky if you visit: http://www.rma-searcher.co.uk.
-This detailed website presents admissions and statistical data taken from original records relating to both schools (and see http://www.achart.ca for their history).
+• If you are researching a child who attended the Royal Hibernian Military School, Dublin, between 1847 and 1932, or the Royal Military Asylum, Chelsea, between 1803 and 1901, you may strike lucky if you search the ‘British Army Schoolchildren and Schoolmasters 1803-1932’ category on the http://findmypast.com website.
+These records were collated by Peter Goble.

 A SELECTIVE TIMELINE OF CONFLICTS INVOLVING BRITISH TROOPS